yeoant/AEVisionLab/Dataset/README.md

-The original PCAPNG files are trimmed to keep within Github file size limit, i.e. "{filename}" -> "{filename}Trim", and "20230517_allLinks-3_5s.pcapng" is 3.5 sec of the original "20230517_allLinks.pcapng" which is 30 sec long.
+The PCAPNG files are trimmed to keep within Github file size limit, i.e. "{filename}" -> "{filename}Trim", and "20230517_allLinks-3_5s.pcapng" is 3.5 sec of the original "20230517_allLinks.pcapng" which is 30 sec long.
 The video stream takes up the bulk of the file size.
+The original PCAPNG files can be downloaded from [AEVisionLab-Dataset](https://drive.google.com/drive/folders/1qfMiHUbrCk3vzuZcVE4XlRY8PSFQXIYZ?usp=share_link).

 | Dataset | Description |
 | :-------- | :---------- |